Dev-shrm07/SkyNetMEC/README.md

    - A soft update of the target networks was performed to track the main networks.
    - Repeated Steps 3-6: The process of action selection, environment interaction, experience storage, and training was repeated for a specified number of iterations or until convergence.

-7. Evaluation and Deployment: The Model can be evaluated using the `test.py` file in the code folder.
+7. Evaluation and Deployment: The Model can be evaluated using the `test.py` file in the code folder by loading the weights of trained actor-critic networks.

 ## References